 Validation

-If the entry does not pass validation, the user is shown a message when the form is submitted, such as:
+If the entry doesn't pass validation, the system shows the user a message when they submit the form, such as:

-• "Email address" is not in a valid format.
+• "Email address" isn't in a valid format

-• "Email address" is not the same in both fields.
+• "Email address" isn't the same in both fields

 Validation messages use the "Prompt" field for a question to identify the question to the user.
-Ensure you are using the prompt field to display the question name.
-It is also good practice to provide help text that indicates the required format.
+Ensure you're using the prompt field to display the question name.
+It's also good practice to provide help text that indicates the format you need.

 Validation rules